Powerdynamo brings new ignition & light

 • turning the rotor anticlockwise - brings a later ignition

 Fasten the new ignition coil beneath the tank.
-At some chassis is there a admittance with convenient holes.
-If it is ain't so, you can help yourself with cable fixers or a plate clip.
-It is here concisely, but the coil will fits.
+At some chassis is there a holder lug.
+If not, you can help yourself with a self-made bracket or wire binders.

 After the installation of the advance unit, take a look at the little blue dip-switch block on the upper narrow side of the unit.
-There are 4 little, presetted switches for choosing the ignition advance curves.
+There are 4 small switches for choosing the ignition advance curves.

 *